 - Choose an eggplant that seems light for its size.
 Those are the ones with fewer seeds and therefore less bitterness.

-- To make sure you get the distinct, smoky, oomph factor of this dish, be sure to broil or grill the eggplant until it’s completely soft from the inside and lightly burnt on the outside.
+- To make sure you get the distinct, smoky, oomph factor of this dish, be sure to broil (or grill) the eggplant until it’s completely soft from the inside and burnt on the outside.
 Toward the end, there will be a smoky aroma coming from the oven.
 Don’t worry, you’re not burning the house down.
 It’s all part of the plan.
 When peeling, make sure to get as much flesh as possible close to the skin.
 Use a spoon to make this easier.

 - Baingan Bharta doesn’t need to be enhanced with extra spice powders like cumin and coriander.
 The smoked eggplant takes center stage.

-As if it doesn’t win enough already, this dish is as healthy as it is delicious.
-Deep colored fruits and vegetables like eggplants are rich in antioxidants.
-Eggplants are also full of fiber and contain many B-complex vitamins, making them especially great for vegetarians and vegans.
+This dish is as healthy as it is delicious.
+Eggplants are rich in antioxidants and are also full of fiber and contain many B-complex vitamins, making them especially great for vegetarians and vegans.

 Smoked Eggplant Curry | Restaurant-Style Baingan Bharta